Star-crossed

-"Star-crossed" or "star-crossed lovers" is when two people are not able to be together for some type of reason.
-The term also has other meanings, but originally means that the pairing is being "thwarted by a malign star" or that the stars are working against the relationship.
-Astrological in origin, the phrase stems from the belief that the positions of the stars ruled over people's fates, and is best known from the play Romeo and Juliet by the Elizabethan playwright William Shakespeare.
+The terms "star-crossed" and "star-crossed lovers" refer to two people who are not able to be together for some reason.
+These terms also have other meanings, but originally mean that the pairing is being "thwarted by a malign star" or that the stars are working against the relationship.
+The phrase stems from the Astrological belief that the positions of the stars ruled over people's fates, and is best known from the play Romeo and Juliet by the Elizabethan playwright William Shakespeare.
 Such pairings are often said to be doomed from the start.

 Definitions

 The phrase was coined in the prologue of Shakespeare's Romeo and Juliet:

 It also refers to destiny and the inevitability of the two characters' paths crossing.
 It usually but not always refers to unlucky outcomes, since Romeo and Juliet's affair ended tragically.
 Further, it connotes that the lovers entered into their union without sufficient forethought or preparation; that the lovers may not have had adequate knowledge of each other or that they were not thinking rationally.

 (The original texts of the prologue, Q1 and Q2, use the spelling "starre-crost", but the version "star-cross'd" is normally used in modern versions.)